 Leachate is collected within each landfill cell sump and conveyed to the leachate storage basins.
 The leachate in the basins is pumped into tanker trucks and managed off-site.
 Leachate generation rates are a concern as currently one cell is open and the other four cells only have temporary soil cover.

 Due to certain project objectives and uncertainties, KEY was tasked with developing a flexible closure plan to allow the client to explore various opportunities while maintaining compliance with the Federal CCR Rule and Ohio EPA permit requirements.

-KEY completed a Phase I Environmental Site Assessment according to ASTM E1527-21 and determined Site Recognized Environmental Conditions (RECs), Historical Recognized Environmental Conditions (HRECs), Controlled Recognized Environmental Conditions (CRECs), and Observations.
+As part of pre-acquisition due diligence, KEY completed a Phase I Environmental Site Assessment according to ASTM E1527 and identified Site Recognized Environmental Conditions (RECs), Historical Recognized Environmental Conditions (HRECs), Controlled Recognized Environmental Conditions (CRECs), and Observations.

 During project transition activities KEY assisted with site permit transfers such as the Title V air permit, NPDES permit, and annual site operating license.
 KEY has assisted with the update of Site-specific plans such as the Stormwater PollutionPrevention Plan (SWPPP) and Spill Prevention, Control, and Countermeasure (SPCC) Plan.

 KEY developed a compliance schedule including sampling dates, report submittals, and recently completed the Annual Landfill Inspection as required by the CCR Rule.
 Key is also preparing the Annual Operations Reports as required by the OEPA.